-A strong willed child, in my opinion, is just another name for “child.”
-All children will go through a certain phase, whether they’re a toddler, teenager, boy or girl–they will test the boundaries of their parents.
+A strong-willed child, in my opinion, is just another name for “child.”
+All children will go through a certain phase, whether they’re a toddler, teenager, boy, or girl — they will test the boundaries their parents have put in place.

 This post may contain affiliate links

-With my first son, I hit the behavior jackpot when he was little.
-He was calm, threw ONE tantrum in a grocery store his entire toddlerhood, and adapted well to just about anything that changed from one moment to the next.
+My first son was calm, threw ONE tantrum in a grocery store his entire toddlerhood, and adapted well to just about anything that changed from one moment to the next.

 He struggles to transition from one activity to the next.
 He throws fits left and right, sometimes brought on by something as little as not being able to have the freedom to touch a hot stove.